Thermistors in Temperature Indicator Circuits

 Capacitor C3 and resistor R2 regulate the amount of current that the LEDs draw.
 Dissipation is kept to a minimum with this method.

-With a diameter of at least 6 mm and no less, R3 and R4 should both be of a good size.
-The minimum values required for the NTC and PTC thermistor at 25 °C and 25 to 33 ohms, respectively, are specified.
+With a diameter of at least 6 mm and not less, R3 and R4 should both be of a good size.
+The minimum values required for the NTC and PTC thermistors at 25°C and 25 to 33 ohms, respectively, are specified.
 It is important to handle the circuit carefully because it conducts the entire mains voltage.

 One NTC thermocouple powers a three-LED temperature indicator.